relaxdiego/coterminal/README.md

 Remove Someone
 --------------

-When you are done working with your co-workers, kick them out via:
+When you are done sharing, kick them out via:

 ```
 coterminal-remove <username>